wagenaartje/agario-ai/README.md

 # Agar.io-AI
 This repository shows how you can use [Neataptic](https://github.com/wagenaartje/neataptic) to succesfully teach neural networks to play Agar.io.
 You can see the genomes live in action [here](https://wagenaartje.github.io/agario-ai/).
 These genomes have been trained for over 1000 generations, and definetely show sume human-like traits.
+Visualisation done with [P5.js](https://p5js.org/).

 [Read an article on this repo here](https://wagenaartje.github.io/neataptic/articles/agario/).